Determining Settlement Amounts for Dallas Motorcycle Accidents

 “Settlement” in a legal sense does not mean “giving up.”
 Instead, settlement means that both sides avoid the expense of filing with the court, turning over evidence during discovery, building the case, finding experts to testify, and trying the case in front of the jury.
 Settlement is usually the best outcome for both sides.

 Whenever you are considering accepting a settlement for motorcycle accident injuries, talk to an attorney.
-The lawyers and insurance representatives involved in your case may not have your best interests at heart.
+The Arlington, TX personal injury lawyers and insurance representatives involved in your case may not have your best interests at heart.
 This means that the settlements they offer may be too low to account for all of the damages you might be entitled to.
 Many insurance pay-outs do not include damages for noneconomic harms like pain and suffering.
 The only way to capture these damages may be to take your case to court.
 Without talking to an attorney about what your case is worth, you may accept a low settlement.

 When a jury calculates damages, they look at the whole picture.
 This includes looking at any medical bills, lost wages, and other economic damages you can prove in court.
 Added to that, juries award money for non-economic damages like pain and suffering.
 More severe and debilitating injuries usually deserve higher compensation.

 The actual amount in dispute in your case will depend on what you ask for.
 The demands that you and your attorney put forth at the beginning of the case will drive negotiations until settlement.
 This means it is vital to present a strong case from the beginning.
 Talk to an attorney about what your case might be worth, and how much compensation you need to cover your injuries and economic damages.